5c0r/live-then-learn/Thoughts/GOOD_SOFTWARE.md

-"Good, fast & cheap ?
+"Good, Fast & Cheap ?
 Pick two" - Any hospital in the universe ?

 ### What is my definition of good software ?